docker/getting-started/docs/tutorial/using-docker-compose/index.md

 1. Make sure no other copies of the app/db are running first (`docker ps` and `docker rm -f <ids>`).

-1. Start up the application stack using the `docker-compose up` command.
+1. Start up the application stack using the `docker compose up` command.
 We'll add the `-d` flag to run everything in the background.

     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

     When we run this, we should see output like this: